 Read on to find out more about how Lightroom functions and what you need to know to backup your Lightroom catalog.

-How Lightroom Works
+How a Lightroom Backup Works

 To effectively backup your Lightroom Catalog, you first need to understand how Lightroom works.